Nk125/Nk125/README.md

 - Currently I talk spanish and english, some scripts are written on english and others on spanish

-- **Send a E-Mail or Twitter DM to me if you want to work on something bat-or-HTML/PHP related** and with the enough time i can help you.
+- **Send an E-Mail or Twitter/Discord DM to me if you want to work on something bat-or-HTML/PHP related** and with the enough time I can help you.

 - You can view my other work on my [Twitter](https://twitter.com/NeKes125), [Reddit](https://www.reddit.com/user/RealNk125) and [StackOverflow Account](https://stackoverflow.com/users/15180180/nk125)